-You can visit John Banville's website here, and read an excerpt from The Sea here.
+Visit John Banville's website here.
+Read an excerpt from The Sea here.
 Belinda McKeon has interviewed the author for The Paris Review, as have James Naughtie for BBC Radio 4's Bookclub, Richard Purden for The Irish Post, Emma Brockes for The Guardian, and Alexis Soloski for The Village Voice.

 Question of the day

 A Short History of Tractors in Ukrainian by Marina Lewycka.
 Lewycka’s farcical family feud disguises its dark undercurrent of European history. (→)